thevictormaina/mkondoni/README.md

 # Mkondoni voting App

 ## Introduction

 ![Screenshot from 2020-11-04 21-20-17](https://user-images.githubusercontent.com/51042819/98153774-c0259f80-1ee4-11eb-9f82-fda03a58c15e.png)

 Voting generally can be a very involving and expensive process.
-As a solution, we developed Mkondoni voting app where by people can vote remotely without having to go out for long ques.
-The app takes in a user's ID or passport number and verifies it against a list of existing users.
+As a solution, we developed the Mkondoni voting app so people can vote remotely without need for long queues.
+The app takes in a user's ID or passport number and verifies it against a list of registered voters.
 Once authenticated, a user can vote only once.

 ## Live link

-visit the application on https://mkondoni.herokuapp.com/
+Visit the application on https://mkondoni.herokuapp.com/

 ## Figma Design

 For the figma design visit https://www.figma.com/file/jTr9gTSk2SRivz43y8JyoQ/Untitled?node-id=1%3A3)

 ## Technologies Used